 With ever-changing technology, the fitness industry is expected to keep up with the times and provide a more personalized approach to fitness and health.

-From at-home workouts to virtual training and health monitoring, 2021 promises to make fitness more accessible and enjoyable for all.
+From at-home workouts to virtual training and health monitoring, this year promises to make fitness more accessible and enjoyable for all.